Table of Contents

-Since abdominal pain has a wide differential diagnoses, and varies from benign to life-threatening, a step-wise approach is required to identify the exact cause and its severity.
+Since abdominal pain has wide differential diagnoses and varies from benign to life-threatening, a step-wise approach is required to identify the exact cause and its severity.

 A thorough patient history is indispensable for an accurate diagnosis.
 The location of abdominal pain narrows down the differential diagnosis.
 Other general information should be obtained about:

 - Severity and quality of pain

 After history, a physical examination forms an important part of the evaluation of a patient with abdominal pain.